dlazaro66/QRCodeReaderView/README.md

 Do you want to contribute?
 --------------------------

-Please send a PR or open an issue with your comments!
+Please send a PR or open an issue with your comments.
+See [CONTRIBUTING file](CONTRIBUTING.md) for further information

 Libraries used in this project
 ------------------------------